 What is a Child Psychologist?

 A Child Psychologist is someone trained in the field of child psychology.
-Child psychology focuses on the mind and behaviour of children from birth through adolescence.
+Child psychology focuses on the emotions, cognitions and behaviour of children from birth through adolescence.
 Child psychology deals with how children grow and develop physically, emotionally, in learning and socially.

 Child development is influenced by a number of factors.
 Some of these are based on what goes on within an individual, such as genetics and personal characteristics.
 Development is however also heavily influenced by environmental factors such as social relationships, relationships within the family, socio-economic factors, exposure to opportunities for learning and the culture in which a child lives.
 A child’s environment is very important and their relationships, perception of their relationships, values and what children observe and experience will have a profound effect on how children think, learn and develop.
 This combination of factors will also have a profound effect on how they view themselves and their resilience in times of adversity.
 A child psychologist considers the complex interplay of factors when attempting to assess, understand and treat children displaying a variety of difficulties.